peeweek/VFXDoc/docs/shaders/overview.md

   - Colors
   - Other parameters

+> Why "Uniform" ?
+When working with **shaders**, there are values that can differ from a pixel to another (eg, the position on screen), and values that are set only once for all the shader.
+They have an **uniform** value for all pixels.

 #### Setting the Geometry

-Along with the shader, we also upload the model to the graphics card.
+Along with the shader, we also upload the 3D model to the graphics card.

-At this stage, the only geometry we know is the object as it was exported (as local space), not the object in the scene.
+At this stage, the only geometry we know is the object as it was exported (eg: as local space), not the object in the scene.

 The geometry contains a list of vertices and a layout to be rendered (Triangles, lines, points).
 For each vertex, there is a structure of attributes that defines the point (Position, Normal, Tangent, Vertex Color, UVs, UV2s,...) this structure varies from one mesh to another depending on what you authored.

-#### Configuring the Draw Call
+#### Configuring the Draw Call with Render States

-Before executing the shader on the geometry, we have to issue commands to configure the blend mode (if any), backface culling, depth testing, depth writing, etc… these configuration options are called **renderstates **and are common for the whole geometry (which means that you cannot apply backface culling for some triangles only for instance).
+Before executing the shader on the geometry, we have to issue commands to configure the blend mode (if any), backface culling, depth testing, depth writing, etc… these configuration options are called **Render States **and are common for the whole geometry (which means that you cannot apply Backface culling for some triangles only for instance).

+These Render States will have a significant impact during the **Rasterization** stage.
+As they will help determine which pixels need to be drawn.

 ### 2 - Vertex Shader (GPU)

-In the general case, a standard vertex shader will be executed to compute the position of the geometry according to the mesh position in the level’s world, according to the camera position in space, then project the geometry on 2D screen.
-This is done by using a **WorldViewProjection **matrix, that corresponds to all the transformations to be applied to one vertex:
+In the general case, a standard vertex shader will be executed to compute the position of the geometry according to the **mesh position in the level’s world**, according to the **camera position** in space, then **project the result on 2D screen**.
+This is done by using a *WorldViewProjection* matrix, that corresponds to all the transformations to be applied to one vertex:

 * in order to place it at the correct world position : **local to world** (with translation, rotation and scale),
 * view it at a correct angle: **world to view**
 * and project it on 2D screen correct camera field of view, and pixel ratio : **view to projection**

-All these transformations are often stored into the **WorldViewProjection** matrix if no intermediate computation is required.
+All these transformations are often stored into the *WorldViewProjection* matrix if no intermediate computation is required.
 But often engines provide intermediate matrices to pass from one space to another.

 ![img/spaces.png](img/spaces.png)